OpenMoonRay/openmoonray-docs/docs/user-reference/affinity-control.md

 you have to specify "-auto_affinity of".

 ## Default and affinity disabled configuration
-The default is "-auto_affinity on".
+The default is "-auto_affinity on".<br>
 <br>
-If you specify "-auto_affinity off" and nothing is specified about "-cpu_affinity" and "-socket_affinity", "-cpu_affinity" and "-socket_affinity" definition is empty.
+If you specify "-auto_affinity off" and nothing is specified about "-cpu_affinity" and "-socket_affinity", then "-cpu_affinity" and "-socket_affinity" definition is empty.
 This means CPU affinity is disabled.
 However, if Moonray uses entire cores of the machine, CPU affinity is automatically enabled for the MCRT phase.
-But this is only CPU affinity and memory affinity is still off.
+But this is only CPU affinity and memory affinity is still off.<br>
 <br>
-If you want to disable CPU affinity completely. you have to set both of "-auto_affinity off" and "-cpu_affinity -1"
+If you want to disable all Affinity control completely. you have to set both "-auto_affinity off" and "-cpu_affinity -1". (memory affinity is automatically off when CPU affinity is disabled)